Model railroad layout: Station layout

 The simplest possible station for passengers consists of just a platform beside the track, with no points (US: switches) or sidings.
 Both terminal and through stations can be as simple as this; a junction requires at least one point.

+Large manufactures

+For a more general category of all companies relating to model railway or just simply 'models' visit this page.